 One of the most common peripherals installed on a PCIe slot is a DEDICATED graphics card – the processing module that allows all the visuals you see on the screen to be painted.
 This is a device particularly of interest to gamers and crypto miners.

 Many CPUs come with an INTEGRATED graphics card.
-These are fairly simple and can suffice for average users.
+These are pretty simple and can suffice for average users.

 For advanced users like gamers, designers, and simulators, beefier DEDICATED graphics cards are needed.

-In fact, a graphics cards is one of the most major investments for any enthusiast PC builder.
+Graphics cards are one of the significant investments for any enthusiast PC builder.

 In the case of a desktop, the only way to add a dedicated graphics card is via a PCIe x16 slot.
 Most graphics cards are designed to utilize 16 PCIe lanes, and thus they require the full PCIe x16 slot to function at their best capacity.

 Note on Integrated (iGPU) vs. Dedicated Graphics Card

 As mentioned iGPUs are built into the CPUs.
-These are good enough for an average users.
+These are good enough for an average user.
 Dedicated graphics cards are standalone devices designed by NVIDIA or AMD that plug into the PCIe slots on your motherboard.

 2. Sound Cards

 Image: Creative Blaster AE-9 internal sound card.
-One of the most advanced and expensive internal sound card.
+One of the most advanced and expensive internal sound cards.

-Computers can process sound natively as all motherboards have a built in sound processing chip.
+Computers can process sound native as all motherboards have a built-in sound processing chip.

 But in the case of creators, gamers, enthusiasts, or professionals who need a higher grade of sound output, investing in a sound card is the next logical step.

 These can add better audio ports and quality to your system and even increase audio channel support.
 Another advantage is the reduction of interference which can distort sound quality or lead to noise.

-While a dedicated sound card, as above, is not a match for professional audio systems and interfaces, they can be great for audiophiles and intermediate audio producers.
+While a dedicated sound card, as above, is not a match for professional audio systems and interfaces, it can be great for audiophiles and intermediate audio producers.